BhavyaK31/UAV-CIRCLE-WBF/README.md

     ```

 ## Running
-After you have downloaded the weights and dataset, and completed the setup, you need to set the following variables in main.ipynb
+After you have downloaded the weights and dataset, and completed the setup, you need to set the following variables in main.py

 ```bash
 input_folder = "path to dataset videos"